Moudilu/Private-Cloud/01_install_os.md

 Boot from the USB stick with network cable attached and follow the installation process.
 As type of installation choose `Ubuntu server`.
 3rd-party drivers are optional, depending on your hardware it might make sense to activate it.

-Create the following logical volumes, with suggested capacities on a 4TB drive (create new volumes with `AVAILABLE DEVICES > Your disk > free space > Create Logical Volume`, arbitrary name, mount point as indicated below):
+Create the following logical volumes, with suggested capacities on a 4TB drive (create new volumes with `AVAILABLE DEVICES > Your disk > free space > Create Logical Volume`, arbitrary name, mount point as indicated below).
+It is recommended to leave some free space in the volume group which can be assigned as needed to various volumes

 - /, 25G
 - /tmp, 10G
-- /srv/nc-data-no-bkp, 700G
+- /var/lib/docker, 50G
 - /srv/nc-bkp, 1.3T
 - /srv/nc-data, 1.3T
-- /var/lib/docker, 50G
+- /srv/nc-data-no-bkp, 700G, optional

 Activate Ubuntu Pro (free for private use), install OpenSSH server and no additional packages.